joshua5201/japan_postal_code/README.md

 ## Plan

-1. Save csv to database (MySQL, PostgreSQL...etc)
+1. Export to SQL Insert statements
+2. Export diffential csv to SQL (Update data)
+3. Export to JSON
+4. Export only desired parts (e.g. by prefecture/city/area)
-2. Query with database
+5. Query with database

 ## License